asmitab/mauktik-site/sections/speaking/section4.md

 ---
 title: section4
 heading: ''
-imgurl: ''
+imgurl: /static/img/lime-diaries-talk.jpg
 imghref: 'https://www.youtube.com/watch?v=-iF3hQzBBSE'
 tags:
   - speaking
 ---
-At the inaugural session of Lime Diaries, a travel storytelling event sponsored by Byond Travel at the Arbor Brewing Company, Bangalore.
+**At the inaugural session of Lime Diaries, a travel storytelling event sponsored by Byond Travel at the Arbor Brewing Company, Bangalore.**